nsclass/nsclass.github.io/_posts/2020-12-18-zooker-mini-transaction.md

 ZooKeeper mini transaction logic

-The following example shows how to increase value x with version number information.
+The following pseudo code shows how to increase value x with version number information.

 ```
 while (true) {